gameshowstudio/gameshowstudio.github.io/index.md

 # Game Show Studio

 {: .floatRight}
-{% include youtube-player.html id="8EqQc93Jzaw" %}
+{% include youtube-player.html id="Jgqdg-wpLzs" %}

 Game Show Studio makes you the host of your own trivia game show in your home, classroom, or workplace.
 It gives you everything you need to put on a stunning and interactive show, including sound effects, graphics that can be displayed on a television, trivia questions, and an easy way for players to buzz in wirelessly using their iOS devices.